Tokyo - Things to do

 Sumo Wrestling at the Yasukuni-jinja Shrine

 This little gem was more about good luck rather than good planning … well in a way.
-We had originally decided to visit the war museum at the site (which will be featured on the other Tokyo page – places to see) and then keep moving on.
+We had originally decided to visit the war museum at the site.
 To our surprise, we had stumbled on the ceremonial Spring Festival sumo tournament.
 This is as Japanese as Japan gets for a tourist and for the 8,000 hardened sumo enthusiasts that packed into the Dhoyo.
-Japan’s national sport can be traced back more than 1,500 years and to think that that you witnessed the equivalent of a nano second of that period, it is kind of special.

 American Football in Japan - Tokyo Dome

 Whatever the name of the event, watching something uniquely American in an indoor stadium in Tokyo is an experience to be embraced.
-Every year on January 3rd, the Rice Bowl is held to determine the premier American football team in Japan.
-Not unlike watching a baseball game in Japan (see the Osaka page), this is US culture presented with a distinct twist.
+Not unlike watching a baseball game in Japan, this is US culture presented with a distinct twist.
 The crowd is split, according to your team allegiance, on either side of the stadium.
-This particular night, we found ourselves supporting the Fujitsu Frontiers from Kawasaki (hence the red bibs and paper fans) who took on the Obic Seagulls from Chiba (in blue).
-Luck would have it that the Frontiers would run out winners, 28-26.
-Chalk up another victory to the Frontiers and to the two Australian tourists who had little idea of what was going on (but had a ball).
+This particular night, we found ourselves supporting the Fujitsu Frontiers from Kawasaki (red) who took on the Obic Seagulls from Chiba (in blue).
+Luck would have it that the Frontiers ran out winners, 28-26.